sony/model_optimization/README.md

 | DenseNet121 [3] | 74.44                | 71.71                 |

-## Quantization Bag of Tricks
+## Quantization Trouble Shooting

-If the quantization process degrades the model's accuarcy too much, check out the [Bag of Tricks](https://github.com/sony/model_optimization/tree/main/quantization_bag_of_tricks.md) for a few "tricks" for improving the quantization.
+If the accuracy of the quantized model is too large for your application, check out the [Quantization Troubleshooting](https://github.com/sony/model_optimization/tree/main/quantization_troubleshooting.md) for common pitfalls and some tools to improve quantization accuracy.

 ## FAQ

-Check out the [Frequently Asked Quantions](https://github.com/sony/model_optimization/tree/main/FAQ.md) for common issues.
+Check out the [FAQ](https://github.com/sony/model_optimization/tree/main/FAQ.md) for common issues.

 ## Contributions